Advocating for support

 You can also use the results of the library advocate personality test to think about who may be able to take on roles, or where you need to recruit others.

 Interested in a particular international process?
 Take a look at our Get Into… guides to find out about how, and why, to get involved.
+And then, use our playbook for making the most of (international) meetings in order to get maximum value from being there.

 Look at our professional development page for more opportunities to build your advocacy skills, our page about advocacy and the Sustainable Development Goals, and on our Regional Division Committee pages to find out about their work in strengthening library advocacy around the world.